nirtusbro/test/source/definition/event/IVictoryEvaluationListener.rst

 .. java:type:: public interface IVictoryEvaluationListener

-   Created by hades-incarante on 10/26/2015.
-Interfejs za event listener za victory resolver.
+   An interface for the event listener for the victory resolver.

 Methods
 -------